pdmosses/agda-material/docs/user-guide.md

 # User Guide

-This page summarises how to use Agda-Material to generate a website and a PDF with highlighted listings of your (plain and/or literate) Agda source files.
+This page summarises how to use Agda-Material to generate a website with highlighted listings of your (plain and/or literate) Agda source files.

 !!! note